smart-data-lake/getting-started/presentation/lecture_notes.md

 > In cloud environment use password stores and its handling.
 > Avoid passwords being exposed in repos and logs.
 > <br>
-> Intellij: In the env config file the variable DATALAKEPREFIX is used to control the location of data.
+> IntelliJ: In the env config file the variable DATALAKEPREFIX is used to control the location of data.
 > Here, setting an environment variable DATALAKEPREFIX is necessary.
 Let's go with `data`
 > </details>

 > **WSL**
-> define an alias thus we do not specify the core arguments again and again and it get's more clear:
+> define an alias thus we do not specify the core arguments again and again and it gets more clear:
 > - Let's define a command: <br>
 >   `alias sdlb_cmd="podman run --rm --hostname=localhost --pod sdlb_training -v ${PWD}/data:/mnt/data -v ${PWD}/target:/mnt/lib -v ${PWD}/config:/mnt/config -v ${PWD}/envConfig:/mnt/envConfig sdl-spark:latest --config /mnt/config,/mnt/envConfig/local_WSL.conf"`